 As the third most populous city in the whole United Kingdom, Glasgow is rich in beauty and attractions.
 Top tourist attractions of Glasgow are so various that every visitor will surely find some of them interesting.
-From fabulous art galleries which will make artists delighted and historic landmarks that will make every history or architecture fans fall in love with, to even marvelous soccer stadiums and teams with a worldly known history that every soccer fan will pray to visit them.
-There are several things that makes a visit to the fourth most visited city in the UK a top target for every tourist’s bucket list.
+From fabulous art galleries that will make artists delighted and historic landmarks that will make every history or architecture fans fall in love with, to even marvelous soccer stadiums and teams with a worldly known history that every soccer fan will pray to visit them.
+There are several things that make a visit to the fourth most visited city in the UK a top target for every tourist’s bucket list.

-In this article we will take a look at the top tourist attractions of Glasgow, a historic city you should pay a visit to.
+In this article, we will take a look at the top tourist attractions of Glasgow, a historic city you should pay a visit to.

 Stay tuned with us.

 Impressive George Square, located in the heart of the city is the main attraction of Glasgow.
 Home to different important buildings of the city like Town Hall and Merchants’ House, as well as several cafes, restaurants, and shops.

 There are also 12 picturesque statues of famous people associated with Glasgow.
 People like Robbie Burns, Walter Scot, and Queen Victoria.

 Situated in the West End and surrounded by numerous shops and restaurants, there is the majestic Kelvingrove Art Gallery and Museum.
 This museum is one of the nicest top Glasgow tourist attractions.